Dynamical compatibility for finite and infinite population models used in genetics: Examples

 where

 is the \emph{incomplete beta function}~\cite{Gradshteyn}.
 Fitnesses are not uniquely determined by the potential, but if $V$ is a polynomial of degree $d$, $\mathbf{a}^{(d)}$ and $\mathbf{b}^{(d)}$ can be obtained as the result of an interaction between individuals modeled by $d$-player games.
 In the sequel, whenever we chose $\mathbf{a}^{(d)}$ and $\mathbf{b}^{(d)}$ from a given potential, we consider $b^{(d)}_i$ to be independent of $i$ and such that $a^{(d)}_i,b^{(d)}_i>0$.
-Adding a constant to payoffs does not change the potential, but changes the finite population fixation probability.
-However, as our results are always asymptotic in $N\to\infty$ or, equivalently, in $\kappa_N\to0$, this is immaterial, as the effect of adding a constant payoff decreases with $N$.
+Adding a constant to the payoffs does not change the potential, but it does change the finite population fixation probability --- cf. \cite{ChalubSouza:JMB2016}.
+However, these changes turn out to be negligible in the large population regime, since the effect of adding such a constant vanishes as $N$ grows large and since our results are asymptotic as $N\to\infty$ or, equivalently, as $\kappa_N\to0$~\cite{FaureSchreiber}.